Bilin Media

 Pros and Cons of Each

-Egg donation has made it possible for thousands of women who couldn’t conceive with their own eggs to get pregnant and have a baby.
-Donor eggs may be used in IVF treatment for women who have premature ovarian failure (menopause before age 40), diminished ovarian reserve (lower quantity of eggs), or poor quality eggs due to the woman’s age.
+Donor eggs may be used in IVF treatment for women who have premature ovarian insufficiency (early menopause), diminished ovarian reserve (lower quantity of eggs), or poor quality eggs due to the woman’s age.

-Other reasons to use donor eggs are multiple previous failed IVF cycles or being a carrier for genetic abnormalities which can be inherited.
 A woman over 40 has nearly the same chance of getting pregnant and having a healthy baby with donor eggs as a younger woman using her own eggs.

 In the past, the only donor eggs available were fresh ones.
 Using medications, the fertility clinic synchronizes the cycles of the egg donor and the recipient.
 The donor is then stimulated with fertility drugs for 2 weeks and then eggs are retrieved and fertilized in the embryology lab.
 One of the resulting embryos is transferred to the recipient and any additional embryos may be frozen for future use.